An attestation seal by the Chinese Embassy in South Africa.

 There are many other countries with the same necessary procedure, but the above are the main countries that we are asked to attest for by South Africans.
 Many of these South Africans are working or teaching English abroad.
 We have become experts in attesting documents for the above countries.

-Should there be any question regarding attesting documents, please contact us on any of our contact forms, or email us on our email address below.
+Should there be any questions regarding attesting documents, please contact us on any of our contact forms, or email us on our email address below.

 Good evening